Azure/terraform-cdk-constructs/API.md

 The name of the queue.

+Must be unique within the storage account.

 ---

 ###### `metadata`<sup>Optional</sup> <a name="metadata" id="@microsoft/terraform-cdk-constructs.azure_storageaccount.Account.addQueue.parameter.metadata"></a>

 - *Type:* {[ key: string ]: string}

-Optional metadata for the queue.
+Optional metadata for the queue as key-value pairs.

 ---